lojokun/AnsibleJenkinsBotnet/README.md

 ## execute-command-all.yml
 This playbook executes a command to all targets.
 Run this playbook like this:<br>
-`ansible-playbook playbooks/execute-command-all.yml --extra-vars input_command="pwd"` where pwd can be any linux command.
+`ansible-playbook playbooks/execute-command-all.yml --extra-vars input_command="pwd" -i inventory` where pwd can be any linux command.
 There is a small issue right now and the contents of ls cannot be shown.
 Also, this playbook is meant to be executed by Jenkins in the future.